dtbootcamp/web/zz_notes/slides-notes.md

 - 34: server side programming: add “databases” as an example.
 Not many people will know what SQL is.
 - 35: server side languages: add UNIX, Python, Ruby
 - 36: diagram is a little confusing, maybe re-work it?
-- 37: not all webpages use databases
+- 37: not all webpages use databases (for example one page websites)

 ## Day 02:
 ### overall: